-You can also watch an outdoor simulated cycling video and bike around some of the most beautiful places on the planet.
+You can also watch a simulated outdoor cycling video and bike around some of the most beautiful places on the planet.

 Finish the session with some stretching and foam rolling.
 Focus on massaging your calves, hamstrings, and lower back to relieve any soreness or tightness.

-Online classes are also great if you need more inspiration.
+An online spin bike class are also great if you need more inspiration.
 Working out with a trainer is motivating and also quite fun!
 You can find free spin classes on YouTube.
-Several fitness apps preloaded with classes also have quite an impressive database of spin classes, making for spirited and high energy workouts!
+Several fitness apps preloaded with classes also have quite an impressive database of spin classes, making for spirited and high energy workouts that really burn calories!

 How Often Should You Spin?

 This may vary, depending on your personal fitness goals.
-We highly recommend doing online spin classes or solo workouts no less than five times a week for the best weight loss results.
+We highly recommend doing an online class or solo workouts no less than five times a week for the best weight loss results.